RomanJuranek/markdown-cv/index.md

 ## Collaboration with industry

-*As a research scientist on Brno University of Technology, I collaborated with companies on contractual research and grant projects*
+*As a research scientist at Brno University of Technology, I collaborated with companies on contractual research and grant projects*

 __TESCAN__
 - Software for fast localization of FIB markers